St. Anne's Church, Moxi: After 1949

-The 2022 Luding earthquake caused great damage to the church and the former Franciscan residence where the late dictator Mao lived in 1935, which is now designated a museum of the revolution and the Long March with a statue of Mao in front of the residence building.
+The 2022 Luding earthquake caused great damage to the church and the former Franciscan residence where the late chairman Mao lived in 1935, which is now designated a museum of the revolution and the Long March with a statue of Mao in front of the residence building.
 Damage to the buildings included deformed columns, cracks in walls, roof collapse and general structural damage.
 Parish priest Huang Yusong reported that repairing the buildings was expected to be very difficult.
 After consultation with some architects, he was told that a reconstruction plan could not be ruled out.

 Architecture

 The church's design is influenced by local traditions and Gothic Revival style.
 The bell tower is topped with a local style dome, but decorated with Gothic biforas and trefoils.
 The interior columns have capitals decorated with carved wooden leaves.
 The church owns and maintains a clergy house and dormitories for male and female students attending catechism classes.